y0ug/hugo-blog-codsec/content/posts/homelab/mellanox-connectx3-firmware-upgrade.md

 To upgrade some part of the network to 10G I bought two [Mellanox MCX3111A-XCAT ConnectX-3 from China on eBay for $35 each](https://www.ebay.com/itm/115449939717) those cards are EOL but cheap and well-supported.

-This is some note on how I update the firmware.
+This is some note on how I updated the firmware.
 I'm using them with a DAC cable, so nothing fancy.

 You can use the official tools